kndynow/web-assignment-01/README.md

 ### End of day thoughts:

 Managed to get a nice looking footer using flex.
 Have some trouble getting stuff aligned in center but I'll come back to that later.

+Now all the pages have their basic structure and styling.
+Next step is to implement better CSS for responsiveness.
+I initially thought I only need flexbox for this but I might try to switch things to grid to have more control over the layout for different devices.

+I'll probably just start to implement grid at the contact page for the contact form and then apply it for the rest of the webpages.